Skip to main content

 3. Invoicing customers on direct debit

-If your customer has been sent or signed a direct debit mandate, any invoice you send to them will automatically schedule a direct debit payment on the due date (occasionally this may be later than the due date - see direct debit timings below).
+If your customer has signed a direct debit mandate and it is 'Active', any invoice you send to them can be automatically schedule for a direct debit collection on the due date (occasionally this may be later than the due date - see direct debit timings below).

 • Via your Accounting Software: Any approved Auto Collect invoices will follow the same process, scheduling the payment to be collected on the invoice due date.